 Example of Reverse Factoring

 - The firm reaches out to its suppliers and asks for raw materials on credit.
-It promises them that the invoice will be paid out as soon as it receives cash from its clients, however that would require at least 2 months.
-Here supplier might say No or yes but in both cases, the firm is taking a risk which eventually puts constraints on its cash flow and balance sheetBalance SheetA balance sheet is one of the financial statements of a company that presents the shareholders' equity, liabilities, and assets of the company at a specific point in time.
+It promises them that the invoice will be paid out as soon as it receives cash from its clients.
+However, that would require at least 2 months.
+Here supplier might say No or yes, but in both cases, the firm is taking a risk, which eventually puts constraints on its cash flow and balance sheetBalance SheetA balance sheet is one of the financial statements of a company that presents the shareholders' equity, liabilities, and assets of the company at a specific point in time.
 It is based on the accounting equation that states that the sum of the total liabilities and the owner's capital equals the total assets of the company..

 - The second scenario is when the firm reaches out to a lender/bank and works with them to pay out their suppliers.
 The whole machine consists of the following steps:

 - The firm initiates an order for the raw materials with its supplier.

 - The supplier reviews the order provides the raw material to the firm, and builds an invoice for the required payment – $ 2 million.

 - Firm reviews and confirms the payment, confirming the lender that it will pay the required amount at maturity, in our case at the end of 2 months.